-Kingston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Kingston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kingston are a mix of both white- and blue-collar jobs.
 Overall, Kingston is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kingston who work in office and administrative support (16.30%), sales jobs (12.73%), and management occupations (9.45%).
+There are especially a lot of people living in Kingston who work in office and administrative support (15.52%), sales jobs (10.22%), and business and financial occupations (8.99%).

 Being a small city, Kingston does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Kingston with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.90% of adults in Kingston have a bachelor's degree or advanced degree.
+The education level of Kingston citizens is a little higher than the average for US cities and towns: 22.43% of adults in Kingston have at least a bachelor's degree.

-The per capita income in Kingston in 2010 was $25,824, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,296 for a family of four.
+The per capita income in Kingston in 2018 was $28,856, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $115,424 for a family of four.
 However, Kingston contains both very wealthy and poor people as well.

 The people who call Kingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kingston include German, English, Scottish, and Scots-Irish.
+Important ancestries of people in Kingston include German, Irish, English, French, and Scots-Irish.

 The most common language spoken in Kingston is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Polish and Langs. of India.